Public Notice from the County Clerk.

 The chart below indicates more specifically each duty that falls under the jurisdiction of the County Clerk.
 Each link will take you to a specific page outlining the services available by that department.
 I sincerely hope you will find this site helpful and please feel free to contact me or my staff if you need further assistance.

 Honorable Bobbie Koepp

-By January 1st, 2015, Comal County Court At Law, Civil and Probate Departments will no longer be allowed by law to accept any paper filings from attorneys; they must be e-filed.
-For more information about E-Filing go to http://www.efiletexas.gov/
+As of Jan.
+1, 2015, Comal County Court At Law, Civil and Probate Departments no longer accept paper filings from attorneys; they must be e-filed.
+For more information about e-filing, visit www.efiletexas.gov.

 - Vital Statistics NOTICE To The Public: Pending Certified Copy Request Change

 - County Court's at Law

 PLEASE NOTE: Comal County Elections and Voter Registration is managed by the Elections Coordinator who is under the County Clerk.
 Click here for the Elections webpage